Eye Gaze-Informed and Context-Aware Pedestrian Trajectory Prediction in Shared Spaces with Automated Shuttles: A Virtual Reality Study: Analysis and Results

-Tab.~\ref{tab:descritive_analysis} summarizes descriptive statistics for the five groups of indicators described in Sec.~\ref{sec:metrics}.
-Shuttle yielding behavior generally facilitates crossing and reduces hesitation behavior, as indicated by shorter waiting times, fewer initiation and backward steps, smaller deviations, and shorter pre-crossing gaze time at shuttles.
-At the same time, pedestrians tend to spend more time observing shuttles during the crossing and maintain larger lateral clearance beforehand.
-Interestingly, the presence of eHMI appears to only slightly increase hesitation via more backward steps and has little overall impact on deviation or gaze behaviors.
+Descriptive statistics are summarized in Tab.~\ref{tab:descriptive_analysis}.
+Shuttle yielding behavior generally facilitates crossing and reduces hesitation behavior, as indicated by shorter waiting times, fewer initiation and backward steps, smaller path deviations.
+All indicate that a shuttle's clear intent to stop lowers the decision burden.
+However, pedestrians in yielding conditions spend more time watching the shuttle during crossing and maintain larger lateral clearance.
+One plausible interpretation of this dissociation of reduced pre-crossing vigilance but increased crossing-phase monitoring is that yielding shifts the attentional profile from pre-crossing decision-making to in-crossing safety monitoring.

-The approach angle strongly influences interaction patterns.
-Non-standard angles (45\textdegree\; and 135\textdegree) increase hesitation, showing greater uncertainty compared to standard 90\textdegree\; crossings.
-They also lead to greater deviation, as pedestrians tend to adjust their paths to align more closely with a 90\textdegree\; interaction.
-In addition, non-standard angles extend gaze duration during crossing, reduce gaze time before crossing, and decrease lateral clearance.
-Among them, obtuse angles at 135\textdegree\; in particular, produce the most hesitation, largest deviation, and smallest lateral distance, together with increased attention to traffic before crossing and reduced attention to traffic during crossing.
-This effect is likely due to better visibility in obtuse-angle conditions compared to the standard crossings.
-Finally, scenarios with two shuttles with 5-second gaps produce higher hesitation and smaller lateral clearance, highlighting the added complexity in decision-making under such conditions.
+Non-standard angles (45\textdegree\ and 135\textdegree) consistently produce more hesitation, larger deviations, and reduced lateral clearance compared to the standard 90\textdegree\ crossing.
+Pedestrians appear to ``correct'' their path toward a perpendicular geometry, inflating measured deviations.
+The 135\textdegree\ condition is particularly instructive: it produces the largest path deviations and smallest lateral clearance despite offering the best natural visibility of the shuttle.
+We attribute this to an assertiveness effect --- when the shuttle is clearly visible early, pedestrians commit to crossing and accept tighter margins.
+Gaze patterns confirm this: pre-crossing gaze time is shorter at 135\textdegree\ (shuttle already in view) but longer during crossing (actively managing the tight clearance).

+A 5-second gap between two shuttles generates more backward steps than either a single shuttle or a 3-second gap, despite feeling longer and more crossable.
+This difficulty pattern suggests the 5-second window is long enough to invite commitment but short enough to trigger second-guessing, which can be deemed as a characteristic of ambiguous affordance conditions in pedestrian behavior research and highlight the added complexity in decision-making under such conditions.

+The presence of eHMI has minimal observable effect across all behavioral metrics, with only a slight increase in backward steps.
+We return to this finding in the Discussion (Sec.~\ref{sec:discussion}).

-In summary, these findings show several variations in hesitation, spatial negotiation, and trajectory deviations across different interaction conditions, revealing pedestrians' critical responses to ambiguous situations.
-This provides empirical evidence to understand pedestrian behavior and to inform more effective predictive models of shared-space interactions.
+In summary, these results show some behavioral variations in hesitation, spatial negotiation, and trajectory deviations across different experimental conditions, revealing empirical evidence for pedestrians' critical responses to ambiguous situations.